elie-6/AI-Email-Parsing-API/README.md

 ---

-## What's Intentionally Omitted

-- **Frontend** (the consumer) is intentionally excluded from this repo.
-The API is the focus.
-- **Production-ready queue and deployment config** (Dockerfiles, Kubernetes manifests) are not included here — they're straightforward next steps but out of scope for the demo.

----

-## License

-MIT

----

 ## Final Note

 This repo is practical and opinionated.
 It's not perfect.
 It deliberately favors explicit, maintainable patterns (separate raw vs derived, parse flags, idempotent constraints) over clever one-liners.

 If you clone it, you'll get a real API you can run locally and extend.
-It shows concrete engineering decisions you can explain in interviews — which is the point.
+It shows concrete engineering decisions — which is the point.
+**This repository intentionally contains only the backend API.
+The frontend is developed separately and consumes this service as a client.**